chadwickcasp/laser_image_analysis/README.md

   again and 'Ctrl+C' to copy the results into the spreadsheet.

 ###### Macros called in Coupling_Pipeline:

-  -SetPoint.ijm - Marks the center of the image and uses this as a reference point.
+- SetPoint.ijm - Marks the center of the image and uses this as a reference point.

-  -RegionSelect.ijm - Allows the coupling regions to be manually selected.
-Automation was more difficult to implement
-    for the coupling pipeline, but this speeds up selection of the coupling regions.
+- RegionSelect.ijm - Allows the coupling regions to be manually selected.
+Automation was more difficult to implement for the coupling pipeline, but this speeds up selection of the coupling regions.